 SEWP Marketplace: On-line manifestation of the SEWP Database of Record

 ITC/AV: Information Technology, Communications and Audio/Visual

+General Information

+Except for the initial Procurement Overview webinar, all webinars and slide decks are being recorded and are currently uploaded to www.sewp.nasa.gov/sewpvi and will be located permanently on the CHOP.
+The initial Procurement Overview webinar slide deck is available for download.

+SEWP operates on a one business day turn-around basis.
+It is SEWP’s goal to continue that level of service in SEWP VI, including TR processing, provider review, backup data review and order processing.

 Section 2 External Communication Paths

-Correspondence from the NASA SEWP Program office only come from the @sewp.nasa.gov or @nasa.gov domain
+Correspondence from the NASA SEWP Program office only comes from the @sewp.nasa.gov or @nasa.gov domain

 Be sure to fully whitelist these domains to prevent SEWP PMO correspondence from being filtered as spam.